If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Self-Hosted WordPress

-What is meant by self-hosting your WordPress blog is that you’re installing WordPress on a different host other than WordPress.com.
+Self-hosting your WordPress blog means installing WordPress on a host other than WordPress.com.

-This gives you a lot of advantages over your blog growth and management, giving you the full power to explore your blog features and control unlimited possibilities.
+This gives you many advantages for your blog’s growth and management, allowing you to explore your blog’s features and unlock unlimited possibilities.

-Though it also puts more work on your side, it gives you a lot of benefits to running a custom and personalized blog business.
+Though it also requires more work, it offers many benefits for running a custom, personalized blog business.

-If you self-host your WordPress blog, your blog growth and expansion are in your hands.
+If you self-host your WordPress blog, your blog’s growth and expansion are in your hands.

 There is absolutely nothing you cannot do with your blog.
-And you have more resources and tools to help you build and grow your online business.
+You have more resources and tools to help you build and grow your online business.

-You can see why many marketers prefer hosting their blog elsewhere than WordPress.com.
+You can see why many marketers prefer to host their blog elsewhere than on WordPress.com.

-You have absolute control over your blog’s growth, monetization tactic, content, security, customization, marketing, leadership, etc.
+You have absolute control over your blog’s growth, monetization tactics, content, security, customization, marketing, leadership, etc.

-If you’re serious about growing an online business long-term, the ideal option is to go for the Self-Host WordPress site.
+If you’re serious about growing an online business long-term, the ideal option is to use a Self-Hosted WordPress site.

 How to Build a WordPress Site – Beginner Guide